alttpo/sni/README.md

 In gRPC terms, a "service" is simply a collection of related methods.
 One can think of it as somewhat analogous to a "class" in object-oriented terms.

-SNI offers three primary gRPC services:
+SNI offers four primary gRPC services:
 * `Devices`
 * `DeviceMemory`
 * `DeviceControl`
+* `DeviceFilesystem`

 Let's start with the [Devices](#devices) service as it serves as the main entry point to SNI.